leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/uv/applying_image.rst

 If your image is a base uniform pattern and you want the application of that image to your model to look like cloth, you do **not** want any stretching (unless you want the cloth to look like spandex).
+You may also need to test your UV mapping with a test image:

 .. list-table::